During the month of March, we have much to celebrate at HPC!

-Special thanks to our dentist, Nader Rastgoftar, DDS, for providing top notch patient care and serving as a leader on the Senior Leadership Team.
+Special thanks to our dentists, Emily Day, DDS and Nader Rastgoftar, DDS, for providing top notch patient care!

-National Doctor’s Day is celebrated on March 30 annually in the United States to honor physicians for the work they do for their patients in their communities and for society.
+National Doctor’s Day is celebrated on March 30 each year in the United States to honor physicians for the work they do for their patients, in their communities and for society.

 - There are over a million physicians in the United States.

 - The education and training of physicians typically includes four years of college, four years of medical school, three to five years of residency training in the chosen specialty and one to three years of additional training for sub-specialists.